2019

 - Ashton Applewhite, This Chair Rocks: A Manifesto Against Ageism

-Once, the ability to make, repair, reuse, forage, hunt, or grow was an essential aspect of a community's shared know-how, often passed down through generations within the family home and local environment.
-In today’s world, local ‘know-how’ can offer valuable insights into recovering more sustainable ways of living within our communities.
+Once, the ability to make, repair, reuse, forage, hunt, or grow formed part of a community’s shared know-how, passed through generations within the family home and local environment.
+This project begins from the understanding that such embodied, local knowledge remains a living resource for imagining more sustainable ways of living together today.

 Project created during the Creative Enquiry Residency Programme with Sirius Arts Centre, 2019